pghydro/pghydro/README.md

 ## Branches

+The master branch has the latest minor release.
+(6.0)

-The master branch reflects the future next release.
+The develop branch has the next minor release.
+(6.0.1-dev)

 # INTRODUCTION